soda-research/vitrage/doc/source/contributor/alarm-severity-config.rst

 alarm is aggregated and normalized.
 There are several guidelines for creating a config file:

+- Severity comes with a priority, the higher severity "wins" in case the same deduced alarm is raised in two scenarios (e.g., a host alarm caused by both memory low and cpu high)
 - Operational severity is a normalized severity values can be mapped to specific defined values which can be found in operational_alarm_severity.py (OperationalAlarmSeverity class).
-- Aggregated severity comes with a priority, so that if an alarm is given different severities from different sources (e.g., a host alarm raised both by nagios and Vitrage), the severity with the highest priority will be used as the **aggregated severity**.
+- Aggregated severity is not used at the moment.
+It is designed for the use case that an alarm is given different severities from different sources (e.g., a host alarm raised both by nagios and Vitrage), the severity with the highest priority will be used as the **aggregated severity**.
 - The config file is in YAML format.
 - The config filename must be <datasource name>.yaml, for the relevant datasource.